top of page

 • 5.2) Exceptions to and size of discounts.

 These discounts are at the discretion of the President and the trip organizers.
 The discount for repeat trip leaders and van drivers should be as low as it is feasibly possible, while still enabling the trip to (on the whole) break even.
 In the past this has been anywhere from 60% to 30% of the “full price” paid by punters.
+Organisers should aim to give at least 30% discounts.
 For example, if a punter pays $100, a repeat trip leader would pay $50, or $70.
 The total discount given to trip leaders remains at the discretion of the President and the trip organiser.
+In general if someone is both trip leading and driving they should receive a larger discount than if they are just doing one.

 6. Trip refunds